-Malaysia is well-known for its diversity in culture, thanks to its history of colonization and trade flurries that opened up the land to merchants and travelers from all over the world.
+Malaysia is well-known for its diversity in culture, thanks to its history of colonisation and trade flurries that opened up the land to merchants and travellers from all over the world.

 This also means that the customs and etiquette can get overwhelming and aplenty, with each ethnicity having its own numerous customs and etiquettes, to begin with.